6. The Stick Shed Moving Forward

 Slowly momentum increased and the Stick Shed gained recognition as a heritage building that could function within an active and regionally important grain storage facility.

-The Stick Shed Committee of Management was formed under the Government of Victoria’s Department of Environment, Land Water and Planning in 2016 and as a result the Stick Shed is now managed locally and opened to the public with the support of Murtoa Lions Club volunteers.
+The Stick Shed Committee of Management was formed under the Government of Victoria’s Department of Environment, Land Water and Planning in 2016 and as a result the Stick Shed is now managed locally, employing three staff.

 Your visit to the Stick Shed supports the protection of this piece of Australia’s heritage for future generations.